quicwg/base-drafts/draft-ietf-quic-transport.md

-A token issued with NEW_TOKEN MUST NOT include information that would allow values to be linked by an on-path observer to the connection on which it was issued.
-For example, it cannot include the previous connection ID or addressing information unless the values are encrypted.
+A token issued with NEW_TOKEN MUST NOT include information that would allow values to be linked by an on-path observer to the connection on which it was issued, unless the values are encrypted.
+For example, it cannot include the previous connection ID or addressing information.
 Information that allows the server to distinguish between tokens from Retry and NEW_TOKEN MAY be accessible to entities other than the server.

 It is unlikely that the client port number is the same on two different connections; validating the port is therefore unlikely to be successful.